Adrien0005/streamify_gcp/README.md

 The fake events are generated in the `generate/generate_event.py` script.
 Random users data are generated through the API [randomuser](https://randomuser.me/).

 ### Key Features
-- Create a Bigquery DIM tables for songs and users
+- Create a Bigquery DIM table for songs and users
-- Generate X events per seconds
+- Generate X events per second
 - Simultaneous stream events to:
   - MQTT broker for real-time monitoring
   - Cloud Pub/Sub for data processing
 - Parallel ingestion paths to BigQuery via:
-  - Cloud Functions
+  - Cloud Function
   - Dataflow
 - Performance monitoring and comparison metrics
 - dbt hourly incremental run creating a One Big Table schema for performant analytic